akuniutka/structure/README.md

-An implementation of a binary tree collection.
+Implementations of different data structures.